Lotterleben/Uni/AW2/praesentation/AW2_presentation.md

 ---

+# **Suitability for the IoT**

+- Many Use Cases
+	• many topologies
+	• many traffic patterns

+---

-# **Transition to the IoT**
+# **Suitability for the IoT**
+## Scope
+- highly dependent on Use Case

+## Architecture
+- Framework more suitable
+	• challenge: make it lightweight

+<!--
 TODO: okay cool, and what's suitable for the IoT now? how do we translate this to the 21st century?

-<!--
+Issues:
+- which proactive/reactive protocols translate to the IoT?
+- tradeoff flexibility of framework (good bc so may use cases) vs optimizability of protocol

 - look at:
 - network topology
 - traffic patterns